Company Logo - Home Link

 The Tower Bridge Exhibition

-It’s free to walk across Tower Bridge, but there is a museum hidden inside one of its’ iconic towers!
+It’s free to walk across Tower Bridge, but there is also a museum hidden inside one of its’ iconic towers!

 Glass floors give you a somewhat shocking view down to the bridge below, and looking out the windows at 42 metres (138 feet) high provides stunning views of the River Thames, St. Paul’s Cathedral, the Square Mile, and beyond.

-Emirates Cable Car
+IFS Cloud Cable Car

 The views from the Air Line are amazing, giving riders a glimpse of the City skyline along with Canary Wharf, the Thames Barrier and even as far up as the new Olympic Park.